 - Don’t use an automatic login feature on your bank accounts and emails that save your username and password.

-- Delete mail that contains identifying information or account numbers.
+- Delete mail that contains identifying information or account numbers or invalid transaction.

 There is so much information that may make you get confused, principally if you’re not a tech-savvy.
 In order to mend these issues, you can adopt various straightforward best practices and tips for protecting your devices from threats or simply consult us via email@example.com and get various security tips to secure your social platforms.